home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 ## Service Call

 This widget will make the service call when it is tapped.
-The user will see a green checkmark if the call was successful and red if not.
+The user will see a green check mark if the call was successful and red if not.
 Red would indicate either the widget was not setup properly, the Home Assistant server is unavailable or some other error that would be indicated in the Home Assistant log.

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list